ycflame/toolkit/README.md

 TODO:
 * spelling check
 * make # in the same column when visual select code for NerdCommenter
-* fix bug in vim-multiple-cursors in some cases
 * Tmux

 Requirements: